-Football and soccer coaching structure in English Football
+Football coaching structure in English Football

 Imagine a situation where students go to school and there aren’t enough schools, classrooms, facilities and a lack of qualified teachers who can motivate, inspire and teach the students.
 Would it come as any surprise that the whole education system would suffer and that students would fail to gain an adequate education and that the country as a whole would suffer.

 This is the situation we find ourselves in at the grassroots level of coaching football.

 Children can no longer play jumpers for goalposts football on the streets, or in the parks, unsupervised.
 Socially, the world has changed and that can’t happen any more.
 But, these kind of informal small sided games are where players develop their love and enthusiasm for the game and through a natural self learning process, develop and improve their football techniques and skills.

 So what is the answer?
 We need more qualified football coaches, who in the first instance, can safely organise and facilitate small sided games for any and all young players who want to play, not only a grassroots clubs, but also at schools, in school holidays, at the parks and clubs around the country.

 A programme like this would provide a platform for young players to enjoy playing football and learn through their own experiences and self learning process.
 As the players then develop, better qualified football coaches can then gradually provide better coaching to improve players understanding, techniques and skills

 In all fairness, the FA provide very good coach education courses, starting at Level 1 and progressing, for most Grassroots coaches to level 3 – UEFA “B” qualification.
 They have also just started rolling out youth appropriate courses, which help coaches understand the very special needs and learning requirements of young players.

 The problem isn’t with the courses that are available; it is with the number of coaches who go through the coaching qualification process.